Germany: Young women and girls more at risk of homelessness – DW – 09/12/2024

 Germany: Young women and girls more at risk of homelessnessSeptember 12, 2024

-Almost a fifth of people with no home of their own in Germany are under 25, according to a new report by the Federal Working Group on Homeless Assistance (BAG W), an umbrella organization for 227 institutions and more than a thousand services for homeless people.
+Almost a fifth of people with no home of their own in Germany are under 25, according to a new report by the Federal Working Group on Homeless Assistance (BAG W), an umbrella organization for 227 institutions and more than 1,000 services for homeless people.

-The report, details the living conditions of people who are homeless and those at risk of becoming unhoused, with homelessness defined as being without a rental contract or owning property.
-People without a secure tenancy agreement do not usually live on the streets: many find a place to stay with friends or acquaintances, often referred to as "couch hopping."
+The report details the living conditions of people who are homeless and those at risk of becoming unhoused.
+It defines homelessness as being without a rental contract or owning property.
+People without a secure tenancy agreement do not usually live on the streets: Many find a place to stay with friends or acquaintances, often referred to as "couch hopping."

 "We call this 'hidden homelessness,' so not just what is commonly thought of when you hear the word 'homeless' and you think of the people you see living on the street," says Martin Kositza, one of the authors of the BAG W report.
 However, 16% of under-18s who registered with homeless services in 2022 had spent the previous night on the street.